radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We managed dependencies with the pipreqs-package.
 Using the pipreqs-command in the repository generates a requirements textfile.
 This includes the packages and their version which are necessary to get the full outcome of this project.
-For a new user to obtain the dependencies, one will need to run ```pip install -r requirements.txt``` in the terminal of the repo (preferably with a new virtual environment, for example created with conda).
+For a new user to obtain the dependencies, one will need to run ```pip install -r requirements.txt``` in the terminal of the repo.
+Also, a Makefile has been made for the project, which decreases the complexity of the commands in the terminal.
+In this case, one can instead run the command ````make requirements``` in the terminal.
+Preferably these commands should be used with a new virtual environment, for example created with conda.
+These two steps can also be combined, since the the environment can be initiated with conda from the requirements file by using the command ```conda create --name <name_of_env > --file requirements.txt``` or simply ```make create_environment``` again with the help pf the makefile.

 ### Question 5